- Home

 Allocate a space to workout

 This could be a dedicated room or just a corner of your living room.
 A designated space reduces set-up time and will be a visual reminder to exercise.
-Shift furniture if necessary, make sure there are no ornaments in the way and give yourself plenty of space to move around.
+Shift furniture if necessary, make sure the space is free from uneven surfaces and give yourself plenty of room to move around.

 Choose your equipment